ZenithVal/OSCLeash/README.md

 8. Enable OSC in VRChat settings.
 (Or reset OSC if you updated an avatar!) ~ [Tutorial](https://raw.githubusercontent.com/ZenithVal/OSCLeash/main/Resources/HowResetOSC.png)
 9. Run the OSCLeash app and get pulled about!
 10. Visit [Config](#config) and fine tune settings for your taste
 ---
 </details><br>

 If you're having issues, make sure to see the [FAQ](#faq) section. <br>
-If all else fails, feel free to reach out in the #OSC-Talkin channel in [my Discord](https://discord.gg/7VAm3twDyy)

 <br>

 # Config
 After running OSCleash at least once, an OSCLeash.json file will be generated. <br>
-The default install location of OSCLeash is `%LocalAppData%\Programs\OSCLeash` <br>
 You can open the json file in your favorite text editor and fine tune your OSCLeash.

 <details><summary>Table of Configation settings</summary>